hngerebara/Veedeo/README.md

-# VIDEEO
+# VEEDEO

-Videeo is a simple react application that displays and plays Youtube Videos using the youtube API.
+Veedeo is a simple react application that displays and plays Youtube Videos using the youtube API.

 It displays the videos based on your search input.